venugopalvivek/musictracks/README.md

 Simplified 8tracks.com (API only)

 ## Features
-* list all songs
-* list all tags
 * list tags starts with prefix
-* list all playlists
 * create playlist with tags
-* update playlist
 * delete playlist
-* list songs in playlist
+* get playlist
 * explore playlists given a set of tags (Logical OR on tags)

 ## Assumptions
-* Not supporting uploading of songs
+* Not supporting uploading of songs.
+For now, song ids can be any string value
 * All tags are considered as equal (no categorization)
 * The like and play counts are assumed to be updated independently.
   No API support provided